barrosyan/Portfolio/README.md

 <h1 align="center">Hi 👋, I'm Yan Barros</h1>
 <h3 align="center">Life is about facing a battle each day!
-Developing Data Science and Data Analytics solutions for improve society and creating huge impact global projects.
+Developing Data Science and Data Analytics solutions for improve society and creating huge impact global projects. </h3>

- ------------------------Experienced Skills---------------------------
+------------------Experienced Skills-------------------
  - Expertise in Python and his main packages, frameworks and API's.
  - Web Scraping and Social Media automatization in Python.
  - Exploratory analysis for Complex Environmental Systems and Business projects.